-Become aware and understand by looking at the Home Office guidance.
-Managers and practitioners should disseminate information and discuss with staff in meetings and reflect on cases in supervision if a young person is presenting with the signs they are being exploited.
+Become more aware and increase our understanding by looking at the Home Office guidance.
+Managers and practitioners should disseminate information and discuss with staff in meetings and reflect on cases in supervision if a young person is presenting with the signs that they are being exploited.

-Contact your local Police Community Coordinator North East South West who deal with local policing responses and can highlight issues in weekly police tasking meetings.
-Emerald Team are currently piloting regular attendance in the weekly West CPT Tasking Meeting to share information.
-If team managers do not know who their local Community Coordinator is, make and set up routine
+- Contact your local Police Community Coordinator North East South West who deal with local policing responses and they can highlight issues in weekly police tasking meetings.

-This meets each month to discuss strategy tactics and operational issues.
-It is Chair by Superintendent Sarah Robbins and attended by Police Community Coordinators, Blair Keltie, Emerald Team Service Manager, Laura Dixey YOT Teal Leader and managers from other agencies with safeguarding responsibilities.
-If you are aware of any concerns or experience issues with children affected by County Lines which you have not been able to resolve through the advice provide above, please advise Laura and Blair who can raise matters in the working group meeting.
+- Highlight concerns/issues to the County Lines Working Group: this meets each month to discuss strategy tactics and operational issues.
+If you are aware of any concerns or experience issues with children affected by County Lines which you have not been able to resolve through the advice provide above, please advise Laura.firstname.lastname@example.org or email@example.com.

 - Guidance on capturing and reporting intelligence can be found here: Capturing and reporting intelligence: child sexual and /or criminal exploitation

 Toolkits for Professionals: Children &Young People Trafficked for the Purpose of Criminal Exploitation in Relation to County Lines: